 The Zoom software gained fame because of its ease of use and simplicity.
 The company is also negotiating contracts with cloud computing service providers, and the future outlook for this stock is high.

-Stride is a technology-based internet company that provides its clients with things like proprietary and third-party online curriculum, educational services and software systems, and virtual learning platforms.
+Stride is a technology-based internet company that provides its clients with proprietary and third-party online curricula, educational services and software systems, and virtual learning platforms.

 The company was formed to help create a uniform curriculum for homeschooled children.
 However, the company’s mission has grown beyond that.